total-typescript/total-typescript-book/book-content/chapters/10-deriving-types.md

 ### Exercise 4: Unions with Indexed Access Types

-This exercise starts with the same `programModeEnumMap` and `PropgramModeMap` as the previous exercise:
+This exercise starts with the same `programModeEnumMap` and `ProgramModeMap` as the previous exercise:

 ```typescript
 export const programModeEnumMap = {